 - Book a free local greeter.
 I've used local greeters in New York, Paris, Chicago, Tokyo, and other cities.
 To find a greeter, you can use the International Greeter Association site.
 Book the greeter online and in advance as it is often volunteers who have to make the arrangements for you.
 If you are going to a large city, search the city name and “free greeter” to find their local network.

 - Join a local running, walking, or cycling group.
 These clubs will often welcome guests from out of town to join them for a walk, run, or cycle for free.
 It's a great way to hang out with locals for a while.
+Solo Travel, Running and Run Crews.

-8. Enjoy the world's top cities with these tips for cheap solo travel
+5. Enjoy the world's top cities with these tips for cheap solo travel

 - Book your experiences where the deals are.
 Many attractions offer discounts for booking online and in advance.
 You can also look at sites like Groupon for deals on food and drink, attractions, and more by destination.
 Just search for your city and see what comes up.

-9. Try these free solo travel experiences that are hard to beat.
+6. Try these free solo travel experiences that are hard to beat.

 - Get an app for free self-guided tours.
 There are many free travel apps that offer self-guided tours of cities.
 GPSmycity.com has self-guided walking tours for over 1,000 cities.
 Interested in history?
 Check out Historypin.org.
 If you're driving rather than walking, try RoadSideAmerica.com.

 - Find the calendar of free events.
 Every city has a calendar of free events online or in their local arts paper.
 Google it and you'll likely find lots of options for activities.
+TimeOut is an excellent resource for cheap solo travel.

-10. Stay in touch as you travel for free.
+7. Stay in touch as you travel for free.

 - Find great information, quiet time, and free Wi-Fi in libraries.
 Libraries, even ones in countries where English is not the primary language, are great sources of information.
-They always have information about what's free in the city, free computers and Wi-Fi.
+They always have information about what's free in the city, free computers, and Wi-Fi.

 - Stay in touch with home for free.
 As long as you have access to Wi-Fi, you can use apps like Facebook, WhatsApp, and Signal to contact home at no cost.

-11. Use your memberships to access free solo travel experiences.
+8. Use your memberships to access free solo travel experiences.

 Consider the memberships you have at home.
 Now, research to find out whether they have partners in other cities with reciprocal arrangements for members.
-It's a great way to stay within you budget as you travel solo.
+It's a great way to stay within your budget as you travel solo.

 - Sports Clubs.
 What better way to meet locals than participating in your favorite sport?
 If you have a membership at a ski, golf, sailing, or other club, you can ask your home club if there is a list of reciprocating clubs at your destination.